Overview

 🔵 Extrude (Ctrl + E) The circle with the vertical line icon switches between local and world transforms. doc, doc 2

 QMesh & Extrude (ZModeler > …) Very laggy with higher poly density.
-The QMesh Face Action is mainly used for extruding, but has a bunch of built in features.
+The QMesh Face Action is mainly used for extruding, but has a bunch of built-in features.
 Pulling a face extrudes it, while pushing it in, deletes an extrusion.
 Shift dissolves the closest edge loop.
 Alt changes the Polygroup.
 Ctrl detaches the extrusion.
-Finally, QMesh is able to detect geometry it’s approaching and will automatically merge with it.
+Finally, QMesh can detect geometry it’s approaching and will automatically merge with it.

 Inset🟠 Inset (I) O to inset outwards.
 Ctrl to tweak depth.
 I to inset faces individually.
 B toggles if open edges inset. doc